delphix/dcs-for-azure-templates/dcsazure_Cassandra_to_Cassandra_mask_pl/README.md

 These linked services types are needed for the following steps:

-`Azure Function` (Cassandra to ADLS) – Linked service associated with exporting Cassandra DB data to ADLS.
+`Azure Function` (Cassandra to ADLS) - Linked service associated with exporting Cassandra DB data to ADLS.
 This will be used for the following steps:
 * Check If We Should Copy Data To Cassandra (If Condition activity)

-`Azure Data Lake Storage Gen2` (Source) – Linked service associated with the ADLS account used for staging Source Cassandra DB data.
+`Azure Data Lake Storage Gen2` (Sink) - Linked service associated with the ADLS account used for staging Sink Cassandra DB data.
 This will be used for the following steps:
+  * dcsazure_Cassandra_to_Cassandra_ADLS_delimited_unfiltered_mask_df/Sink (dataFlow)
-* dcsazure_Cassandra_to_Cassandra_ADLS_delimited_filter_test_utility_df/Source (dataFlow),
+  * dcsazure_Cassandra_to_Cassandra_ADLS_delimited_copy_df/Sink (dataFlow)

-* dcsazure_Cassandra_to_Cassandra_ADLS_delimited_container_and_directory_mask_ds (DelimitedText dataset),
+  `Azure Data Lake Storage Gen2` (Source) - Linked service associated with the ADLS account used for staging Source Cassandra DB data.
+This will be used for the following steps:
-* dcsazure_Cassandra_to_Cassandra_ADLS_delimited_unfiltered_mask_df/Source (dataFlow),
+  * dcsazure_Cassandra_to_Cassandra_ADLS_delimited_unfiltered_mask_df/Source (dataFlow)
-* dcsazure_Cassandra_to_Cassandra_ADLS_delimited_filtered_mask_df/Source (dataFlow),
   * dcsazure_Cassandra_to_Cassandra_ADLS_delimited_copy_df/Source (dataFlow)

-`Azure Data Lake Storage Gen2` (Sink) – Linked service associated with the ADLS account used for staging Sink Cassandra DB data.
+* `Azure SQL` (metadata) - Linked service associated with your hosted metadata store.
 This will be used for the following steps:
-* dcsazure_Cassandra_to_Cassandra_ADLS_delimited_filter_test_utility_df/Sink (dataFlow),
-* dcsazure_Cassandra_to_Cassandra_ADLS_delimited_unfiltered_mask_df/Sink (dataFlow),
-* dcsazure_Cassandra_to_Cassandra_ADLS_delimited_filtered_mask_df/Sink (dataFlow),
-* dcsazure_Cassandra_to_Cassandra_ADLS_delimited_copy_df/Sink (dataFlow)

-`Azure SQL` (metadata) – Linked service associated with your hosted metadata store.
-This will be used for the following steps:
-* Check ADLS To Cassandra Status (If Condition activity),
+  * Check ADLS To Cassandra Status (If Condition activity)
-* Update logs If Copy Data To ADLS Is True (If Condition activity),
+  * Update Logs If Copy Data To ADLS Is True (If Condition activity)
-* Check For Conditional Masking (If Condition activity),
-* Check For Conditional Masking (If Condition activity),
-* Check For Conditional Masking (If Condition activity),
-* Check For Conditional Masking (If Condition activity),
+  * Update Masked State (Stored procedure activity)
+  * Update Masked State Failed (Stored procedure activity)
-* If Copy Via Dataflow (If Condition activity),
+  * If Copy Via Dataflow (If Condition activity)
-* If Copy Via Dataflow (If Condition activity),
+  * If Copy Via Dataflow (If Condition activity)
-* If Copy Via Dataflow (If Condition activity),
+  * If Copy Via Dataflow (If Condition activity)
-* If Copy Via Dataflow (If Condition activity),
+  * If Copy Via Dataflow (If Condition activity)
-* Check If We Should Reapply Mapping (If Condition activity),
+  * Check If We Should Reapply Mapping (If Condition activity)
-* Configure Masked Status (Script activity),
   * dcsazure_Cassandra_to_Cassandra_ADLS_delimited_metadata_mask_ds (Azure SQL Database dataset)

-`REST` (DCS for Azure) – Linked service associated with calling DCS for Azure.
+`REST` (DCS for Azure) - Linked service associated with calling DCS for Azure.
 This will be used for the following steps:
-* dcsazure_Cassandra_to_Cassandra_ADLS_delimited_unfiltered_mask_df (dataFlow),
-* dcsazure_Cassandra_to_Cassandra_ADLS_delimited_filtered_mask_df (dataFlow)
+* dcsazure_Cassandra_to_Cassandra_ADLS_delimited_unfiltered_mask_df (dataFlow)

 ### How It Works

+* Execute ADLS Masking Pipeline
   * Check If We Should Reapply Mapping
     * If we should, Mark Table Mapping Incomplete.
 This is done by updating the metadata store to indicate that tables have not had their mapping applied
-* Select Tables We Should Truncate
+  * Select Directories We Should Purge
-  * Select sink tables with an incomplete mapping and based on the value of `P_TRUNCATE_SINK_BEFORE_WRITE`, create a list of tables that we should truncate
+    * Select sink directories with an incomplete mapping and based on the value of P_TRUNCATE_SINK_BEFORE_WRITE, create a list of directories that we should purge
-    * For Each Table To Truncate, execute a query to truncate the sink table
+      * For Each Directory To Purge:
+        * Check For The Directory
+        * If the directory exists, delete everything in that directory
   * Select Tables Without Required Masking.
-This is done by querying the metadata data store.
+This is done by querying the metadata store.
-  * Filter If Copy Unmasked Enabled.
-This is done by applying a filter based on the value of `P_COPY_UNMASKED_TABLES`
+    * Filter If Copy Unmask Enabled.
+This is done by applying a filter based on the value of P_COPY_UNMASKED_TABLES
       * For Each Table With No Masking.
 Provided we have any rows left after applying the filter
-      * If Copy Via Dataflow - based on the value of `P_COPY_USE_DATAFLOW`
+        * If Copy Via Dataflow - based on the value of P_COPY_USE_DATAFLOW
-        * If the data flow is to be used for copy, then call `dcsazure_Cassandra_to_Cassandra_copy_df`
+          * If the data flow is to be used for copy then call `dcsazure_Cassandra_to_Cassandra_ADLS_delimited_copy_df`
+            * Update the mapped status based on the success of this dataflow, and fail accordingly
           * If the data flow is not to be used for copy, then use a copy activity
             * Update the mapped status based on the success of this dataflow, and fail accordingly
   * Select Tables That Require Masking.
 This is done by querying the metadata store.
 This will provide a list of tables that need masking, and if they need to be masked leveraging conditional algorithms, the set of required filters.
+    * Configure Masked Status.
+Set the masked status based on the defined filters that need to be applied for the table to be marked as completely mapped.
     * For Each Table To Mask
       * Check if the table must be masked with a filter condition
         * If no filter needs to be applied:
-        * Call the `dcsazure_Cassandra_to_Cassandra_unfiltered_mask_df` data flow, passing in parameters as generated by the `Lookup Masking Parameters` activity
+          * Call the `dcsazure_Cassandra_to_Cassandra_ADLS_delimited_unfiltered_mask_df` data flow, passing in parameters as generated by the Lookup Masking Parameters activity
           * Update the mapped status based on the success of this dataflow, and fail accordingly
-      * If a filter needs to be applied:
+        * If a filter is used:
-        * Call the `dcsazure_Cassandra_to_Cassandra_filtered_mask_df` data flow, passing in parameters as generated by the `Lookup Masking Parameters` activity and the filter as determined by the output of For Each Table To Mask
-        * Update the mapped status based on the success of this dataflow, and fail accordingly
+          * Fail the pipeline with the message `Conditional Masking is not supported`.
-* Note that there is a deactivated activity `Test Filter Conditions` that exists in order to support importing the filter test utility dataflow, this is making it easier to test writing filter conditions leveraging a dataflow debug session
+  * Note that there is a deactivated activity Test Filter Conditions that exists in order to support importing the filter test utility dataflow, this is making it easier to test writing filter conditions leveraging a dataflow debug session
+* Check If We Should Copy Data To Cassandra
+  * Copy ADLS Data to Cassandra
+    * Export documents from ADLS to Cassandra DB container using an Azure Function
+* Until ADLS to Cassandra Durable Function is Success
+  * Poll the Azure Function execution status until the export completes
+* Check ADLS to Cassandra Status
+  * Validate that the export completed successfully, otherwise fail the pipeline
+* Delete ADLS Directory.
+Based on the value of the `P_DELETE_ADLS_AFTER_LOAD` parameter, this cleans up the temporary ADLS staging area.
+  * Select Directories We Should Purge.
+Creates a list of directories that are no longer needed.
+  * For Each Directory To Purge.
+Iterates through the list and deletes the staged data from ADLS.

 ### Variables